sadmess/Windows_system_call_hook_2004/readme.md

 you should build it with vs2019(wdk10) and use kdmapper (or any other way) to load the driver.

-*if you donot close patchguard, you will get bsod*
+*if you DO NOT close patchguard, you will get bsod*

 This hook way still not be found by EAC BE etc.